Beastie Boys: Legacy, influence and cultural impact

-Sampling lawsuit
+Tributes

+In 2022, the New York City Council voted to rename the intersection of Ludlow and Rivington streets in Manhattan's Lower East Side—the location of the Paul's Boutique album cover—"Beastie Boys Square".
+The vote was the result of a grassroots campaign started in 2013 by historian LeRoy McCarthy.
+The renaming was voted down when first proposed in 2014, but it passed on July 14, 2022.
+The square was renamed on September 9, 2023, coinciding with the 50th anniversary of hip hop.

+Legal issues

-In 2003, Beastie Boys were involved in the landmark sampling decision, Newton v.
+In 2003, the Beastie Boys were involved in the landmark sampling decision Newton v.
 Diamond.
-In that case, a federal judge ruled that the band was not liable for sampling James Newton's "Choir" in their track, "Pass the Mic".
+In that case, a federal judge ruled that the band was not liable for sampling James Newton's "Choir" in their track "Pass the Mic".
 The sample used is the six-second flute stab.
-In short, Beastie Boys cleared the sample but obtained only the rights to use the sound recording and not the composition rights to the song "Choir".
+In short, the Beastie Boys cleared the sample but obtained only the rights to use the sound recording and not the composition rights to the song "Choir".
 In the decision, the judge found that: